About OHAI Incorporated

-Uili Lousi (President), Debra Allan (Senior Administrative Officer)
+Uili Lousi (President) and Debra Allan (Senior Administrative Officer/Project Manager)

 Uili Lousi, an internationally renown artist, exhibits his celebrated artistry that pays homage to the Tongan royal motif and depicts the unification of energies that represent interconnectedness of peoples in Tonga and around the globe.

-Uili Lousi at the United Nations Climate Change Conference (COP26) in Scotland, 2021.
+Uili Lousi at the United Nations Climate Change Conference (COP26), Scotland, 2021

 Tonga is an archipelago located 500 miles southeast of the Fiji Islands and has a population of approximately 108,000 persons.
 Nearly three-quarters live on the main island of Tongatapu, and about one-quarter live on 35 other islands.